doesitscript/oneoffs/personal_backlog/guard_rails_fail_to_enforce_instructions/README.md

-# Guard Rails Fail to Enforce Instructions - Chat Incident Documentation
+# Guard Rails Fail to Enforce Instructions (2nd Pass) - Chat Incident Documentation

-This folder contains documentation and files related to an incident where AI guardrails failed to enforce explicit instructions, allowing the AI to add unrequested details to commit messages and struggle with git workflow despite clear step-by-step instructions.
+This folder contains documentation and files related to an incident where AI guardrails failed to enforce explicit instructions when executing a git workflow.
+The AI added unrequested details to commit messages and struggled with sequential git operations despite explicit step-by-step instructions providing exact text and clear workflow patterns.

 ## Contents